-French Empire and Great Britain occupy Piraeus to enforce Greek neutrality in Crimean War
+The French Empire and Great Britain occupied Piraeus to enforce Greek neutrality in Crimean War.

 After entering the Baltic Sea, naval forces from the United Kingdom and the French Empire, supported by troops and artillery who had landed on the island, opened fire on the Russian fortress of Bomarsund on Sund (one of the Aland Islands).
 Following several days of facing bombardment by land and sea, the 2,000 remaining Russian defenders agreed to surrender.
 The Allies then demolished the fortress, remaining in occupation of the island until mid-September.